flipactual/la-rado/.emdaer/README/How.md

 ### 3. And update the state...

-This is where La Rado likely diverges from state managers you've used before
+This is where iom likely diverges from state managers you've used before

 You may notice that we haven't talked at all about updating state yet